Sexism in academia: Pregnancy

 All around the world women face issues related to pregnancy; before, during and after conception especially in academia.
 Some issues are dealing with stagnant careers, backlash and scrutiny.
-Examples of this are women college and university students that become pregnant despite being adults and sometimes capable of taking care of someone being criticized for being pregnant.
-Besides this, women have to face the harsh reality that despite pregnancy being completely natural there are practically no resources or facilitations made to accommodate their needs.
+Examples of this are women college and university students that become pregnant during their studies.
+Besides this, women have to face the harsh reality that despite pregnancy being completely natural there are may be no resources or facilitations made to accommodate their needs.